FedSL: Federated Split Learning on Distributed Sequential Data in Recurrent Neural Networks: Conclusions and Future Work

 The experimental results on simulated and real-world multiple-segment sequential data (with different values of local epochs and local batch sizes, with different numbers of participants, and on IID and non-IID data) demonstrate that the proposed method successfully trains models on distributed sequential data, while preserving privacy, and outperforms previous FL and centralized learning approaches in terms of achieving higher accuracy in fewer communication rounds.

 In future research, we plan to work on split learning in other sequential neural networks, including Temporal Convolutional Networks (TCNs), 3D CNNs, and use the split sequential models in our proposed FedSL framework.
 In addition, we aim to apply modified versions of FedAvg \cite{he2020fedml} in the FedSL framework.
-Other directions of our further research are utilizing differential-privacy techniques in the FedSL framework, and working on techniques in SL to personalize split models for individual clients. \\\\ \textbf{Data availability}\\ The datasets analyzed during the current study are publicly available in the following repositories:\\ http://yann.lecun.com/exdb/mnist/\\ https://github.com/zalandoresearch/fashion-mnist\\ https://eicu-crd.mit.edu/about/eicu/
+Other directions of our further research are utilizing differential-privacy techniques in the FedSL framework, and working on techniques in SL to personalize split models for individual clients. \\\\ \textbf{Data availability}\\ The datasets analyzed during the current study are publicly available in the following repositories:\\ http://yann.lecun.com/exdb/mnist/\\ https://github.com/zalandoresearch/fashion-mnist\\ https://eicu-crd.mit.edu/about/eicu/ \\\\ \textbf{Conflict of Interest}\\ The authors declare that they have no conflict of interest.